maxmind/getting-started-with-mmdb/README.md

     cd /vagrant
     perl examples/01-getting-started.pl

-If you've followed the instructions above, you are done.
-No need to read any further.
+If you've followed the instructions above, you are ready to go.

+    perl examples/01-getting-started.pl

+That's it!
+Read on if you want to install things manually.

 ## Manual Installation